Gregory204/Gregory204/README.md

 - 👋 Hi, I’m Gregory or Greg for short
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning AI/ML
+- 🌱 I’m currently learning AI/ML and Data Analysis
 - 📫 How to reach me gregorygrullon03@gmail.com

 <!---